Skip to content

 Soul of a People: The WPA Writers’ Project Uncovers Depression America (Wiley) explores America in the 1930s through writers who found their voices in that crisis.
 The book provided the basis for an award-winning documentary Smithsonian film, Soul of a People: Writing America’s Story.
 Listen to the NPR interview on All Things Considered.

-With innovators and leaders in business, science and philanthropy, I team up to provide writing services for getting your story into a compelling, publishable or producible form.
-From document research to recording interviews and oral histories, we work together to shape the themes and highlights of your story, create a roadmap, and carry it to completion.
-Our strong track record includes a Gold Stevie for Best Business Book.
-See my profile on The Authors Guild website and get in touch.
+With innovators and leaders in business, science and philanthropy, I team up to provide research and writing services that get your story into a compelling, publishable or producible form.
+From document research to interviews and oral histories, we work together to shape your story’s themes and highlights, create a roadmap, and bring it to completion.
+My track record includes a Gold Stevie for Best Business Book, Independent Publisher Book Awards, and more.
+See my entry in the Authors Guild directory and get in touch.